TheoThePerson/GnomeLama/README.md

 ## Features In Progress

 > [!Important]
-> This extention is still being worked on but now does work at a bacic level.
-Unfortunatly it doesn't work with gnome 47.
-> but it does work with 43
+> This extension is a work in progress and works at a basic level.
+It's incompatible with GNOME 47, but should work with GNOME 43 and possibly other versions too.

 - Basic message blobs like ChatGPT
 - Model selection functionality